 You may want to add the full path to VisualMagick\bin for your environment PATH variable, so you can call Magick/convert from any directory.

 For a more comprehensive test, run the ImageMagick validation suite:

 Congratulations, you have a working ImageMagick distribution under Windows and you are ready to use ImageMagick to convert, compose, or edit your images or perhaps you'll want to use one of the Application Program Interfaces for C, C++, Perl, and others.

 The above instructions will satisfy a great number of ImageMagick users, but we suspect a few will have additional questions or problems to consider.
 For example, what does one do if ImageMagick fails to configure or compile?
-Or what if you want to install ImageMagick in a place other than the ImageMagick-6.8.6/VisualMagick/bin folder?
-Or perhaps you want to build and install the ImageMagickObject COM+ component.
+Or what if you want to install ImageMagick in a place other than the ImageMagick-7.1.1/VisualMagick/bin folder?
 You will find the answer to these questions, and more, in Advanced Windows Source Installation.